-IN VESTIGATE NOVICE Benchmark INTERMEDIATE Benchmark ADVANCED Benchmark SUPERIOR Benchmark DISTINGUISHED Benchmark INVESTIGATE PRODUCTS AND PRACTICES TO UNDERSTAND CULTURAL PERSPECTIVES In my own and other cultures I can identify products and practices to help me understand perspectives.
-In my own and other cultures I can make comparisons between products and practices to help me understand perspectives.
-In my own and other cultures I can explain some diversity among products and practices and how it relates to perspectives.
-In my own and other cultures I can suspend judgment while critically examining products, practices, and perspectives.
-In my own and other cultures I can objectively evaluate products and practices and mediate perspectives.
-PERFORMAN ICE INDICATORS INVESTIGATE PRODUCTS In my own and other cultures I can identify some typical products related to familiar everyday life.
-In my own and other cultures I can compare products related to everyday life and personal interests or studies.
-In my own and other cultures I can explain how a variety of products of public and personal interest are related to perspectives.
+INVESTIGATE INVESTIGATE PRODUCTS AND PRACTICES TO UNDERSTAND CULTURAL PERSPECTIVES NOVICE Benchmark In my own and other cultures I can identify products and practices to help me understand perspectives.
+INTERMEDIATE Benchmark In my own and other cultures I can make comparisons between products and practices to help me understand perspectives.
+ADVANCED Benchmark In my own and other cultures I can explain some diversity among products and practices and how it relates to perspectives.
+SUPERIOR Benchmark In my own and other cultures I can suspend judgment while critically examining products, practices, and perspectives.
+DISTINGUISHED Benchmark In my own and other cultures I can objectively evaluate products and practices and mediate perspectives.
+INVESTIGATE PRODUCTS In my own and other cultures I can identify some typical products related to familiar everyday life.
+PERFORMAN In my own and other cultures I can compare products related to everyday life and personal interests or studies.
+X ICE INDICATORS In my own and other cultures I can explain how a variety of products of public and personal interest are related to perspectives.
 In my own and other cultures I can analyze how products of personal and public interest are related to perspectives.
 In my own and other cultures I can evaluate a wide range of concrete and abstract products from different viewpoints.
 INVESTIGATE PRACTICES In my own and other cultures I can identify some typical practices related to familiar everyday life.
-X In my own and other cultures I can compare practices related to everyday life and personal interests or studies.
-In my own and other cultures I can explain how a variety of practices within familiar and social situations are related to perspectives.
+In my own and other cultures I can compare practices related to everyday life and personal interests or studies.
+X In my own and other cultures I can explain how a variety of practices within familiar and social situations are related to perspectives.
 In my own and other cultures I can analyze how practices within informal and formal situations are related to perspectives.
 In my own and other cultures I can evaluate a wide range of concrete and abstract practices from different viewpoints.

-INTERACT NOVICE Benchmark INTERMEDIATE Benchmark ADVANCED Benchmark SUPERIOR Benchmark DISTINGUISHED Benchmark INTERACT WITH OTHERS IN AND FROM ANOTHER CULTURE l can interact at a survival level in some familiar everyday contexts.
-I can interact at a functional level in some familiar contexts.
-I can interact at a competent level in familiar and some unfamiliar contexts.
+INTERACT NOVICE Benchmark INTERMEDIATE Benchmark ADVANCED Benchmark SUPERIOR Benchmark DISTINGUISHED Benchmark INTERACT WITH OTHERS IN AND FROM NOTHER CULTURE l can interact at a survival level in some familiar everyday contexts. l can interact at a functional level in some familiar contexts.
+X I can interact at a competent level in familiar and some unfamiliar contexts.
 I can interact in complex situations to ensure a shared understanding of culture.
 I can engage with complexity and pluricultural identities and serve as a mediator between and among cultures.
-PERFORMAN NCE INDICATORS INTERACT WITH LANGUAGE I can communicate with others from the target culture in familiar everyday situations, using memorized language and showing basic cultural awareness.
-X I can converse with peers from the target culture in familiar situations at school, work or play, and show interest in basic cultural similarities and differences.
-I can converse comfortably with others from the target culture in familiar and some unfamiliar situations and show some understanding of cultural differences.
+PERFORMANCE INDICATORS INTERACT WITH LANGUAGE I can communicate with others from the target culture in familiar everyday situations, using memorized language and showing basic cultural awareness.
+I can converse with peers from the target culture in familiar situations at school, work or play, and show interest in basic cultural similarities and differences.
+X I can converse comfortably with others from the target culture in familiar and some unfamiliar situations and show some understanding of cultural differences.
 I can suspend judgement, adapt my language and make appropriate cultural references when interacting with others from the target culture in social and professional situations.
-I can show empathy and cultural sophistication in my language when interacting in social, academic or professional situations with others from the target culture.
-INTERACT WITH BEHAVIOR I can use appropriate rehearsed behaviors and recognize some obviously inappropriate behaviors in familiar everyday situations.
-X I can recognize that significant differences in behaviors exist among cultures, use appropriate learned behaviors and avoid major social blunders.
-I can demonstrate awareness of subtle differences among cultural behaviors and adjust my behavior accordingly in familiar and some unfamiliar situations.
-I can adhere to basic social and professional norms and etiquette, read nonverbal cues and adjust my behavior in complicated situations.
-I can transition smoothly from formal to informal styles of behavior, respond effectively to nonverbal cues and mediate situations of cultural misunderstanding with empathy
+I can show empathy and cultural sophistication in my language when interacting in social, academic or professional situations with others from the target culture. l can use appropriate rehearsed behaviors and I can recognize that significant differences in behaviors exist I can demonstrate awareness of subtle differences among I can adhere to basic social and professional norms and I can transition smoothly from formal to informal styles of